Eventus

 • For the standard deviation of market-model abnormal returns, omit raw and nomm; the variable in work.volatile is _RMSE_.
 For the standard deviation of market-adjusted returns, omit raw nomar on the EvtStudy statement and divide StDenom by the square root of (1+1/Ti) (both from data set work.volatile).

 • The code above prints event study results, which the researcher may prefer to discard because of the overlapping estimation and event periods.
-The noprint option on the EvtStudy statement can be used to suppress the event study output.
+The illustrates the addition of the OutSAS option to the EvtStudy statement to put the parameter estimates that are available

 directly into a SAS data set, followed by SAS code to calculate the standard errors of the coefficients and display them.
+In Eventus 9, just use OutParam instead of OutSAS, drop Package=p, and don't bother with the rest of the example.
+Eventus 9 also has options to put the parameters in an Excel, CSV or Stata file.

 Eventus;